robbert-vdh/yabridge/.github/ISSUE_TEMPLATE/setup_help.md

 A short description of the current situation.

 **System information**
+- Plugin: [e.g. Vital, optional if this is a general issue]
+- Plugin type: [VST2/VST3, optional if this is a general issue]
+- Host: [e.g. Bitwig Studio, REAPER or Ardour]
 - Operating system: [e.g. Manjaro, or Ubuntu 20.04]
 - Wine version: [e.g. Wine Staging 5.13]
 - Installation method: [symlinks/copies], [manual/yabridgectl]